gko/project/README.md

 If the project exist you will just `cd` into its folder.

+If no name is given you will just `cd` to `projects` folder with an error.

 ### Autocomplete

 Supports `zsh-autocomplete`.
 On <kbd>Tab</kbd> will show the list of available projects.